 is before the next subsequent StartDate (ignoring any years specified in that date) in the list created at step 1.

-Where the target SMETS1 ESME or SMETS1 GSME only supports setting of a MaxMeterBalance which is greater than the MaxCreditThreshold (with their DUIS meanings) the S1SP shall, where the Service Request does not meet this criteria, create a SMETS1 Response indicating failure.
+Where the target SMETS1 ESME or SMETS1 GSME only supports setting of a MaxMeterBalance which is greater than the MaxCreditThreshold (with their DUIS meanings) the S1SP shall, where the Service Request does not meet these criteria, create a SMETS1 Response indicating failure.

 Where the target SMETS1 GSME only supports Debt Recovery Rate Cap (with its SMETS1 meaning) in whole numbers of pence, the S1SP shall round down the value in the DebtRecoveryRateCap (with its DUIS meaning), to the nearest whole pence and set the value of the Debt Recovery Rate Cap (with its SMETS1 meaning) to the value so calculated.

-Where the target SMETS1 ESME or the target SMETS1 GSME does not support this Service Request whilst operating in Credit Mode (with its SMETS1 meaning) and the Service Request is received whilst the device is operating in Credit Mode (with its SMETS1 meaning), the S1SP shall create a SMETS1 response indicating failure.
+Where the target SMETS1 ESME or the target SMETS1 GSME does not support this Service Request whilst operating in Credit Mode (with its SMETS1 meaning) and the Service Request is received whilst the device is operating in Credit Mode (with its SMETS1 meaning), the S1SP shall create a SMETS1 Response indicating failure.

 For SMETS1 ESME that can only support an ElectricityNonDisablementCalendar (with its DUIS meaning) where: